fabacab/pat-okcupid/README.markdown

 ## Change log

+* Version 0.4:
+    * [New feature: custom flag set](https://github.com/meitar/pat-okcupid/issues/9).
+You can now define your own set of warning questions and red-flagged answers.
+    * Fixed bug where some possible answers to Match Questions were not being suggested in the PAT-OKC suggestion form.
 * Version 0.3:
     * Add survey questions from [McWhorter's 2009 study](http://ncherm.org/documents/McWhorterVV2009.pdf) to flag questions set.
     * Fix bug where pausing the questionnaire before answering the first question resulted in unpredictable behavior.